Jacob1010-h/Smart-Home-Dashboard-Tutorial/README.md

-# Smart-Home-Dashboard-Tutorial
+# TS-React-App
-This is a Smart Home Dashboard that was followed for a CS-34 tutorial
+A quick template for a new React TS App